-Following three years of project development, the NHLF awarded a grant of over £1.9 million to fund delivery of the scheme from over 5 years - from spring 2020 until 2025.
-The Wessex Rivers Trust, alongside project co-hosts Hampshire and Isle of Wight Wildlife Trust and a wide range of dedicated partner organisations will deliver a programme of approximately 20 natural and cultural heritage projects including: Chalk Stream Habitat Restoration, Education Programme, Natural Flood Management, Spawning Gravels (Fish Passage), Stopping Sediments, Tackling Invasives, and Restoring Our Chalk Stream Structures.
+Following three years of programme development, the NLHF awarded a grant of over £1.9 million to fund delivery of the scheme over 5 years - from spring 2020 until 2025.
+Wessex Rivers Trust, alongside Landscape Partnership Scheme hosts, Hampshire and Isle of Wight Wildlife Trust, and a wide range of dedicated partner organisations will deliver a programme of approximately 20 natural and cultural heritage projects including: Chalk Stream Habitat Restoration, Education Programme, Natural Flood Management, Spawning Gravels (Fish Passage), Stopping Sediments, Tackling Invasives, and Restoring Our Chalk Stream Structures.

 Winterbourne chalk streams boast a wealth of biodiversity, built and cultural heritage features.
 Upper winterbourne reaches of these headwater streams have unusual and characteristic plant and invertebrate communities which reflect the seasonal patterns of wetting and drying, whilst lower reaches boast chalk stream characteristics often better than larger chalk stream rivers.
 However, many historic modification and current pressures are impacting upon these unique systems, including: